carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

     tooling to determine what to expect.
 -   Repeating the type in the filename makes it possible to check the type without reading file content.
--   Repeating the type in the file content makes non-file system-based builds possible.
+-   Repeating the type in the file content makes non-file-system-based builds possible.

 ## Open questions